espocrm/documentation/docs/development/di.md

 ## Binding

-Available as of v6.1.0.
+*As of v6.1.0.*

 There is the ability to bind interfaces to implementations and bind parameter names to specific values.
 Binding is used for resolving dependencies passed through a constructor.

-Binding can be processed in the `Binding` classes in every module as well as in the *Custom*:
+Custom binding can be set up in a `Binding` class of a module:

 * `Espo\Modules\{ModuleName}\Binding`
 * `Espo\Custom\Binding`